Learn more about our work culture and see job vacancies.

 notification of the decisions on the proposed plan (4 April 2018).

 the consents team at Environment Southland on 0800 76 88 45 for more

 specific advice on the consent requirements for your property.

 Intensive winter grazing has a significant impact on Southland’s water quality.

-Under the proposed Southland Water and Land Plan, from 30 May 2018 requirements for intensive winter grazing will change and a resource consent may be required for this activity to occur on your property.
+Under the decisions version of the proposed Southland Water and Land Plan, from 1 May 2019 requirements for intensive winter grazing will change and a resource consent may be required for this activity to occur on your property.

-Use the flowchart in this document to decide if winter grazing on your property needs a consent.
+Check out the information and flowchart in the factsheet to decide if winter grazing on your property needs a consent.

 More information and application forms are here.